IHE/RAD.IMR/input/pagecontent/volume-1.md

 **Figure 1:XX.4.2.1.2-1: Encode and Transmit Process Flow in IMR Profile**

-#### 1:XX.4.2.2 Use Case 2: Consume and Interact with Multimedia Report by Report Reader
+#### 1:XX.4.2.2 Use Case 2: Consume and Interact with Multimedia Report by Advanced Consumers

-##### 1:XX.4.2.2.1 Consume and Interact with Multimedia Report by Report Reader Use Case Description
+##### 1:XX.4.2.2.1 Consume and Interact with Multimedia Report by Advanced Consumers Use Case Description

 A clinician wants to review studies and associated diagnostic reports for a patient.
 She searches the EMR for the patient.
 The EMR searches for available procedures and studies for the patient as well as any reports available for each procedure and/or study found based on accession number.
 As a result, the EMR returns a list of studies and associated diagnostic reports for the patient.

 > Note that in some cases, for example a group case in which a requested procedure resulted in multiple performed procedures (e.g., chest, abdomen, pelvis), multiple diagnostic reports for each performed procedure may be created.

 Upon reviewing reports for a patient in the EMR, it encounters an IMR multimedia report.
-As an IMR Report Reader, the EMR processes the report content and displays the reports with interactive links.
+As an IMR Report Reader, the EMR processes the report content according to its rendering configuration and displays the reports with interactive links.
 The Clinician clicks on the interactive links.
 The EMR / Report Reader retrieves the rendered images from the Image Manager / Image Archive and displays the images with interactive tools.
 The Clinicians can navigate the series and see the measurements with annotations as described in the report.

-##### 1:XX.4.2.2.2 Consume and Interact with Multimedia Report by Report Reader Process Flow
+##### 1:XX.4.2.2.2 Consume and Interact with Multimedia Report by Advanced Consumers Process Flow

 Figure 1:XX.4.2.2.2-1 shows how the Clinician can use the EMR with native IMR Report Reader support to interact with the multimedia content available in the report.